zama-ai/tfhe-rs/tfhe/docs/getting-started/README.md

 Zama's variant of TFHE is a fully homomorphic scheme that takes fixed-precision numbers as messages.
 It implements all homomorphic operations needed, such as addition and function evaluation via Programmable Bootstrapping.

-Refer to the [preliminary whitepaper](https://whitepaper.zama.org/) for more details.
+Refer to the [handbook](https://github.com/zama-ai/tfhe-rs-handbook/blob/main/tfhe-rs-handbook.pdf) for more details.

 Using **TFHE-rs** in Rust includes the following steps: